 c) the service-level-AA payload parameter, with the value set to C2 authorization payload.

-NOTE: C2 authorization payload can contain pairing information for C2 communication and flight authorization information.
+NOTE: The C2 authorization payload can contain one, some or all of the pairing information for C2 communication, an indication of the request for direct C2 communication, pairing information for direct C2 communication and flight authorization information.